Frequently asked questions for current HDR students.

 What is CaRST implementing to minimise the impact on programs?

-As at 18 March, the following will take effect immediately and will remain in place until further notice
+As of 2020, the following will remain in place until further notice

 - CaRST workshops will continue and students are expected to complete their hours as normal.